Al Farooj Fresh

 Al Farooj Fresh is an international chain of fast food restaurants based in the United Arab Emirates (UAE).
-Al Farooj Fresh was the first fast-casual restaurant chain in UAE that offered foods such as shawerma sandwiches and chicken meals.
+Al Farooj Fresh was the first fast-casual restaurant chain in the UAE to offer foods such as shawarma sandwiches and chicken meals.

-Al Farooj Fresh is a wholly owned subsidiary of Al Islami Foods, a company that provides halal food products, and has 18 branches worldwide including 14 in the UAE, 1 in Oman and 2 in Lebanon.
+Al Farooj Fresh is a wholly owned subsidiary of Al Islami Foods, a company that provides halal food products, and has 17 branches worldwide, including 14 in the UAE, 1 in Oman and 2 in Lebanon.

 History

-Al-Farooj Fresh was founded by a Lebanese family in 1994, with the first branch opening at Sharjah in the United Arab Emirates that year.
+Al-Farooj Fresh was founded by a Lebanese family in 1994, with the first branch opening in Sharjah, United Arab Emirates, that year.
 By 2006, the chain had expanded to a total of eight branches.